-Students who do not complete the thesis/final project after registering for thesis/final project full credits must register for the full thesis/final project credits but with zero billing hours until the thesis/project is finished and defended.
-A thesis/final project extension fee is charged per semester.
+Students who do not complete the thesis/final project after registering for thesis/final project full credits must register for the full thesis/final project credits until the thesis/project is finished and defended.
+A thesis/final project extension fee is charged for the first extension and every subsequent summer term extension.
+Extensions beyond the first extension for a thesis/project continuous registration in a regular semester will be charged the tuition rate of one graduate credit.

 All students must be registered in the semester in which they defend their thesis.